-Fortunately, this is a fairly common plumbing problem so the causes are pretty easy to identify.
+Fortunately, a running toilet is a fairly common plumbing problem that is pretty easy to identify.
 In this article, we've laid out the four most common causes of running toilets so you can finally eliminate one of life's little annoyances.
-So before you run out of your house to buy a new toilet and start from scratch, let's get started!

-So the flapper, which controls the flow of water, is connected to your toilet handle with a chain.
-The chain should only be long enough to connect the flapper and the handle, but every now and again a toilet will have a chain that's far too long.
-If your chain is long enough to get stuck between the flapper and the flush valve, then the flapper cannot properly return to it's sealed position and you run into the same problem we mentioned in the previous section and you're stuck with a running toilet.
+The flapper, which controls the flow of water, is connected to your toilet handle with a chain.
+The chain should only be long enough to connect the flapper and the handle, but every now and again, a toilet will have a chain that's far too long.
+If your chain is long enough to get stuck between the flapper and the flush valve, then the flapper cannot properly return to its sealed position, leaving you with the same problem we mentioned in the previous section: a running toilet.

-Your toilet only needs so much water to work, so if the tank is overfilled you'll definitely experience a running toilet.
+Your toilet only needs so much water to work, so if the tank is overfilled, you'll definitely experience a running toilet.
 The water in the tank should be about 1 inch below the overflow pipe, but it definitely shouldn't exceed 1/2 inch below the overflow pipe (you can mark this spot with a Sharpie for quick checks in the future).
-If your water level is too high, just adjust the float to the right position and your run should stop!
+If your water level is too high, just adjust the float to the far-right position, and your run should stop!

-Well there you have it, these are some of the most common causes of "running toilets."
+Well, there you have it — some of the most common causes of running toilets, explained!
 If you need help identifying your exact problem and silencing your toilet for good, or if you have other serious plumbing problems, just give us a call at (864) 242-5511 or click the banner below to schedule service online!
-You can also sign up for our Diamond Club to be sure your plumbing is getting regular check ups, and that little plumbing problems (like a running toilet) are caught before they turn into big ones.
+You can also sign up to become a member of our Diamond Club to be sure your plumbing is getting regular check ups and that little plumbing problems (like a running toilet) are caught before they turn into big ones.